vijay8i/this-and-that/01-build-systems/notes/cmake-meson-and-ninja.md

 While such an assembly file can be written by hand, Ninja leaves the DX to other tools such as CMake and Meson.
-In other words you need loops and conditionals to create the assembly artefact for *ninja* to chomp at.
+In other words you need loops and conditionals to create the assembly of instructions for *ninja* to chomp at to produce the artefacts (executables, libraries, docs, ...)

 For step 1, the most popular choice is *cmake*.
 But `CMakeLists.txt` syntax is simply not for me; it gives me allergies.
 I get it that it is